-- Implementation of the new Regional Catchment Strategy following extensive community and interagency consultation in 20/21. - Continued focus on key risks to staff health and well-being, with particular focus on mental health and well-being. - Continued focus on implementing our purchasing and procurement policy, including our Social Procurement Strategy to increase the value of purchasing from local businesses, disabled community members and Traditional Owners. - Continue to move towards carbon neutrality and reducing the impact of our operations on the environment.
-This will include the ongoing work of a staff working group that will identify and drive new initiatives. - Implementation of a Technology Fund to invest in new technologies and data services to monitor, measure and report on our Catchment Health. - Increasing the Corangamite CMA's social media and community event presence to enhance its engagement activities.
+- Implementation of the new Regional Catchment Strategy approved by the Minister in February 2022. - Continued focus on key risks to staff health and wellbeing, with particular focus on mental health and wellbeing. - Implementation of the revised Corangamite CMA Diversity and Inclusion plan. - A focus on recruitment and retention of Board and Staff including the use of internships, student placements, flexible working arrangements and promoting the values and impact of the Corangamite CMA. - Continued focus on implementing our purchasing and procurement policy, including our Social Procurement Strategy to increase the value of purchasing from local businesses, disabled community members and Traditional Owners - Continue implementation of the Corangamite CMA Carbon Neutrality Action Plan.
+The Corporate Plan will provide investment to support its implementation. - Increasing the Corangamite CMA's social media and community event presence to enhance its engagement activities.
 We will take the lessons learned from life under COVID-19 for virtual communications and engagement where these add value. - Enhancing participation and engagement through increased communications through local newspapers of the region. - Taking learnings from working in the COVID-19 environment to improve administrative processes, engagement processes and program delivery. - Developing and enhancing our IT infrastructure, information and reporting systems to support quality environmental outcomes and business effectiveness, through the provision of useful, accessible and timely information and an increase in administration efficiency.
-This includes, but is not limited to, the Knowledge Base and Natural Resource Management portal. - Improving reporting through the implementation of Microsoft Power BI. - Development of our website to provide easily accessible and useful information for communities of our region. - Develop Native vegetation management practices, including revegetation and seed supply, in line with state and national standards.
+This includes, but is not limited to, the Knowledge Base and Natural Resource Management portal. - Improving reporting through the implementation of Microsoft Power BI. - Continued development of our website to provide easily accessible and useful information for communities of our region.